NCERT Solutions Class 8 English Chapter 4 – Free PDF Download

 Chunilal would often come to visit Bepin Babu to request him in order to get a job.
 But Bepin Babu refused to meet him.
-However, that day he changed his mind and decided to meet Chunilal and enquire to him if the latter remembers of his Ranchi visit.
+However, that day he changed his mind and decided to meet Chunilal and enquire of him if the latter remembers about his Ranchi visit.
 However, Chunilal confirmed about Bepin Babu’s visit to Ranchi.
 Hearing this, Bepin Babu in a puzzled state decided to consult a specialist doctor and get treatment for his memory loss.

 Bepin Babu lost consciousness at Hudroo Falls.
 What do you think was the reason for this?